August 26, 2025

 Reverse inactivity trends to prevent avoidable MSK claims

-Reducing the volume and severity of MSK claims is a critical focus area for health plan administrators and finance teams trying to reduce expenditure.
+Reducing the volume and severity of MSK claims is a priority for benefits leaders, health plan administrators, and finance teams working to control rising healthcare costs.

 Sword Move is built to serve as this proactive MSK intervention.